 Here, $v_X$ is the $X$ off-diagonal component (the degree of signal-probe correlation) of the matrix $\Sigma_{i, h}$ and $\Sigma_{XX}$ is the $X$ diagonal element of $\Sigma_{h}$.
 The second terms of the right-hand sides of \cref{eq:H-mu,eq:H-Sigma} express the mean-field shift and variance reduction induced by the homodyne measurement.

-4. \emph{Feedback injection:} We finally implement the Ising coupling by applying the displacement operation for the internal pulse amplitude based on the measurement results of the $\ell$-th round trip, $m_{j}(\ell)$, for all pulses except for the $i$-th pulse.
+4. \emph{Feedback injection:} We implement the Ising coupling by applying the displacement operation for the internal pulse amplitude based on the measurement results of the $\ell$-th round trip, $m_{j}(\ell)$, for all pulses except for the $i$-th pulse.
 The displacement magnitude is given by

 where $e_{i} (\ell)$ is the feedback-field amplitude of the $\ell$-th round trip which is determined by the equation of motion, \cref{eq:error-equation}, for the closed-loop CIM.
+The feedback gain $J_0$ scales with the inverse of $\sqrt{\frac{N_{\text{decay}}}{N} \sum_{i,j} \left| J_{ij} \right|}$, where $N_{\text{ decay}}$ is the number of round trips required for the signal field amplitude to attenuate by a factor of $1/e$.
 The feedback injection map is thus determined by

 The above four steps are applied to all pulses \mbox{($i= 1, \dots, n$)}, completing one round trip through the CIM cavity.